 Info: 2800 Southcenter Mall, Seattle, www.westfield.com/southcenter/

-shopping center has been transformed over the past decade to a highly popular shopping destination with the addition of a “California style” outdoor shopping park as well as new stores.
-Girls love to dance with their new doll friends around the fountain outside the store.
-Teens hang out nearby at the American Girl Apple Store in packs.
+This once tired-around-the-edges shopping center has been transformed over the past decade to a highly popular shopping destination with the addition of a “California style” outdoor shopping park as well as new stores.
+Girls love to dance with their new doll friends around the fountain outside the American Girl store.
+Teens hang out nearby at the Apple Store in packs.
 And parents appreciate the abundance of shopping choices.

 Head of the class

 Shops aimed at the younger crowd include: Gap Kids, Gymboree and Abercrombie Kids.
 Hot spots for teens and tweens include Apple, H&M, Pink and Nordstrom.
 Head to the “teen block” right before the food court and you’ll find edgy shops for teen T-shirts, backpacks and even hats at stores including Lids, Journeys, Hot Topic, Urban Outfitters, PacSun, Spencer's and Zumiez.

 Alderwood offers options for younger kids to have fun, including the super-popular American Girl store, The LEGO store, Build A Bear, and Tot Lot play area.

 Take active kids over to REI on a weekend, noon to four, where they can climb the giant climbing structure inside the store ($5 REI member, $20 non members).
 Be aware the climbing wall may be closed during sales.
 Need onsite childcare so you can take a break?
 Check out the new Young Art Lessons and Gallery near Sears which offers drop in art classes.